 - A Class 1 restricted licence is preferred, but is not compulsory.

-You must have achieved NCEA level 2 with a minimum of 12 credits in level 2 Maths & Physics.
+You must have achieved NCEA level 2 with a minimum of 12 credits level 2 in each of English, Maths and Physics.

 - You must be medically fit for service.